-Edward started off as a bankruptcy lawyer, training under the legendary bankruptcy attorney Harvey R. Miller at the bankruptcy and litigation powerhouse, Weil, Gotshal & Manges LLP.
-He founded Neiger LLP in 2008, and after meeting Joseph Steinfeld, the two hit it off and began trying cases together and doing joint representations, then decided to merge their practices in 2012 under ASK LLP.
-Now with multiple areas of law practice, ASK LLP has grown into a modern, sophisticated firm on the cutting edge of technology to win cases.
+Edward started off as a bankruptcy lawyer, training under the legendary bankruptcy attorney Harvey R. Miller at the bankruptcy and litigation powerhouse Weil, Gotshal & Manges LLP.
+He founded Neiger LLP in 2008, and after meeting Joseph Steinfeld, the two hit it off and began trying cases together and doing joint representations.
+They then decided to merge their practices in 2012 under ASK LLP.
+Now, with multiple areas of law practice, ASK LLP has grown into a modern, sophisticated firm on the cutting edge of technology to win cases.

-With an impressive roster of case involvement to his name including Enron, Lehman Brothers, GM, and representing thousands of victims of Boy Scout sexual abuse and victims and over 60,000 victims of Purdue Pharma, Edward has devoted his career to standing up against powerful people and taking an aggressive stance to fight, take calculated risks, and recover money for victims.
-He is also committed to giving back to the community: assisting victims of domestic violence, providing pro bono services to low-income tenants in eviction proceedings, and helping Holocaust survivors recover monetary damages from the German government, including his own grandfather.
-Edward is Editor-in-Chief of the Avoidance Action Report and is a frequent contributor to New York Law Journal’s “Bankruptcy Update” column.
+Ever passionate about moving his profession forward, Edward is the Editor-in-Chief of the Avoidance Action Report and is a frequent contributor to New York Law Journal’s “Bankruptcy Update” column.
 He is a member of the New York City Bar Association’s Imperfect History Committee, and in 2020, Edward was recognized as one of the American Bankruptcy Institute’s ‘40 Under 40’ award winners.

-Edward is a Brooklyn native and a first-generation college student, earning a JD from Fordham University School of Law and an undergraduate degree in finance from Touro College.
-He lives in New York with his wife and two daughters.
+Edward believes in the American dream because he is proof of it.
+As a Brooklyn native and a first-generation college student, he calls New York home with his wife and two daughters.

 Edward graduated from Touro College summa cum laude, where he served as the president of the Pre-Law Society and editor-in-chief of the Pre-Law Journal.
 He was awarded the Touro College Service and Leadership Award at graduation.
 At Fordham Law School, he served on the Law Review and received the Archibald R. Murray Award for Public Service.